 Program overview

-The University Access Program (UAP) is structured to provide students with a comprehensive learning experience over a period of three months.
+The University Access Program (UAP) is structured to provide a comprehensive educational experience over a period of three months.
 The program includes:

-• 15 hours per week of class time dedicated to building academic English skills.
+• 15 hours of class time per week

-• Instructional resources that enhance critical thinking and research skills.
+• Development of critical thinking and research skills

 Featured Experiences